-Based on our due diligence of the information provided by our in-scope suppliers for the 2019 reporting period, we have reason to believe that a portion of the 3TG used in our products originated from the Covered Countries.
+Based on our due diligence of the information provided by our in-scope suppliers for the 2021 reporting period, we have reason to believe that a portion of the 3TG used in our products originated from the Covered Countries.
 While we have not identified any instances of sourcing that directly or indirectly supported conflict in the Covered Countries, we are not declaring any of our products to be "DRC Conflict Free."
 In some instances, information provided by our in-scope suppliers was unverifiable or incomplete and, as such, we were unable to verify with certainty the source and chain of custody of all of the necessary 3TG in our products.
-Based on our due diligence, we identified 314 smelters and evaluated each of them based on third party audits and/or assessments; 264 are considered "conformant" and 5 are considered "active" on the RMI website.
-Based on our third party assessment and RCOI, we identified an additional 45 smelters as not sourcing from the Covered Countries (or have no reason to believe they are sourcing from the Covered Countries) bringing the total number of smelters identified as "conformant", "active" or not sourcing from the DRC to 314 (100%).
+Based on the due diligence performed, our suppliers identified 266 smelters and we evaluated each of them based on third party audits and/or assessments; 237 are considered "conformant" and 14 are considered "active" on the RMI website.
+Based on our third party assessment and RCOI, we identified an additional 15 smelters as not sourcing from the Covered Countries (or have no reason to believe they are sourcing from the Covered Countries) bringing the total number of smelters identified as "conformant", "active" or not sourcing from the DRC to 266 (100%).